iMDT/bbb-docker-test-webcam/README.md

 # bbb-docker-test-webcam

-This docker image tests if it is possible to share webcam in a given BBB room
+This docker image tests if it is possible to share webcam in a given BBB room.